Premier League 'part of' Greg Dyke's FA England commission

 The Premier League will be part of Greg Dyke's commission into finding ways to improve the England national team, according to a spokesman.

-to have an official representative on the FA chairman's new panel.
+The body rejected the chance to have an official representative on the FA chairman's new panel.

 But it insisted it remains resolved to help produce talented English players.